galaxyproject/training-material/topics/fair/tutorials/fair-origin/tutorial.md

 - What is FAIR and the FAIR Guiding Principles?
 - Where does FAIR come from?
 objectives:
-- Identify the FAIR principles and their origin
+- Identify the FAIR principles and their origin.
-- Explain the difference between FAIR and open data
+- Explain the difference between FAIR and open data.
-- Contextualise the main principles of FAIR around the common characteristics of identifiers, access, metadata and registration
+- Contextualise the main principles of FAIR around the common characteristics of identifiers, access, metadata and registration.
 time_estimation: "40M"
 key_points:
-- FAIR stands for Findable, Accessible, Interoperable and Reusable
+- FAIR stands for Findable, Accessible, Interoperable and Reusable.
-- Metadata, Identifiers, Registration and Access are 4 key components in the process of FAIRification
+- Metadata, Identifiers, Registration and Access are 4 key components in the process of FAIRification.
-- FAIR data is as open as possible, and as closed as necessary
+- FAIR data is as open as possible, and as closed as necessary.
 tags:
 - fair
 - dmp